 You will be awarded a Certificate in Dog Training Instruction.
 If you pass the Advanced/Part Two you will be awarded the Certificate in Dog Training Instruction, Advanced.

 Do I need to read any books?

 Yes, you will receive a reading list when we confirm your place on the course.
 Reading the books is an important part of the course and will help you get a fuller understanding of the subject.

-You may already have some of the books or may want to buy them, but your initial deposit will include the cost of membership of the Association Pet Dog Trainers Students’ library until the end of November 2018 (for the April/August courses) or end of February 2018 (for the May and October courses), where they will be available to borrow.
+You may already have some of the books or may want to buy them, but your initial deposit will include the cost of membership of the APDT Students’ library until the end of November 2019 (for the April/August courses) or end of February (for the May and October courses), where they will be available to borrow.
 (All the books are in the library, but obviously the same book will not be available to everyone at the same time!)

 Will there be homework?

-Sorry, but we feel that homework is very important.
+We feel that homework is very important.
 It is a good way to check that you have understood the subject based on information received on the course and reading/research on the subject.
 Although some of our students don’t like the idea of homework, they all agree (having completed it) that it is very useful and helps them to understand the subject better.
-Honest J
+Honest.

 Is there an exam at the end of the course?

 No, there isn’t.
 During the course the Tutors will assess how you are doing.
 If we feel – or you feel – that you are struggling with a subject we will discuss this with you and give you the help and support you might need to master the topic.
 Your homework will be marked and you are required to reach a minimum standard for each of your essays in order to pass the course.

 I passed the Association's Foundation course in the past five years and want to take the Advanced course.
 Should I apply for the Advanced or the Part Two?